jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-You need do nothing special to use VMware GemFire as a Spring Session provider implementation, managing the (HTTP) session state of your Spring Boot application.
+You need do nothing special to use [vmware-gemfire-name] as a Spring Session provider implementation, managing the (HTTP) session state of your Spring Boot application.